 I fear forgetting a single thing.
 I know there are details that must be slipping away as I power on without you.
 The futality of intentional overload and busy-ness to ease the pain of your absence.

 Your days of making us memories ended when your life did.
 Finite.
 Each one more precious than words could describe.
 I hold them fast to my heart as if it were you I was holding, because it really is you- all that I have left of you, anyway.
 So I think on you.
 I think of our days that I thought would go on forever, for the tiniest, most ‘inconsequential’ parts of who you were, because nothing about your days here were inconsequential.
 You were life altering.
 Like your brothers, you were the most precious gift.
 My treasure.
 My life.

 I miss you more than before.
-It doesn’t lessen but rather, it grows and expands as your life should be.
-We talk of that a lot, the Moms like me.
+It doesn’t lessen.
+It grows and expands as your life should’ve grown and expanded.
 Only fools, the fortunate naive, say time will lessen the missing.
 How wonderful for them, they don’t understand.

 WHAT MOTHERS MISS

 I miss everything about you.